MCDs not releasing salaries of doctors shameful, Centre must grant funds to civic bodies: Kejriwal

 Kejriwal said there should be no politics over the issue of doctors' salaries and everybody should make efforts to ensure they get their paychecks.

-"But it has not been releasing funds to MCDs in Delhi for some years," Kejriwal claimed.

-According to Delhi's population, this is around Rs 1,200 crore per year, and for the last 10 years, the Centre owes around Rs 12,000 crore to Delhi's MCDs, he said.
+He claimed that the Centre has been "providing grants to municipal corporations across the country, barring Delhi".

-"I request the Centre should immediately release all the funds due to MCD so that they release salaries of doctors," the CM said.
+"I request the Centre to give funds to MCDs so that they release salaries of doctors," the CM said.

-Kejriwal said the pandemic has hit the tax collection of the Delhi government but it has been managing affairs properly and releasing salaries of its doctors and teachers.
+The pandemic has hit the tax collection of the Delhi government.
+Still, it has been managing affairs properly and releasing salaries of its doctors and teachers, he said.

 "If we had the funds, I would have given the salaries of doctors of MCD-run hospitals today itself doesn't matter if it was as per the Constitution or not," he said.